autonomousvision/autonomousvision.github.io/README.md

 You can then create a new blog post by adding a markdown or html file in the [_posts](https://github.com/autonomousvision/autonomousvision.github.io/tree/master/_posts) folder.
 Please use the format `YYYY-MM-DD-YOUR_TITLE.{md,html}` for naming the file.
 You can then create a yaml header where you specify the author, the category of the post, tags, etc. For more information, take a look at existing posts and the [Minimal Mistakes documentation](https://mmistakes.github.io/minimal-mistakes/docs/posts/).

-If you want to include images or other assets, create a subfolder in the [assets/posts](https://github.com/autonomousvision/autonomousvision.github.io/tree/master/assets/posts) folder with the same name and the filename of your blog post (without extension).
+If you want to include images or other assets, create a subfolder in the [assets/posts](https://github.com/autonomousvision/autonomousvision.github.io/tree/master/assets/posts) folder with the same name as the filename of your blog post (without extension).
 You can simply reference your assets in your post using `{{ site.url }}/assets/posts/YYYY-MM-DD-YOUR_TITLE/` followed by the filename of the corresponding asset.
 Make sure that you don't forget to include the `{{ site.url }}`!
 While the post while be rendered correctly without the `{{ site.url }}`, the images in the newsfeed will break if you don't include it.